 - Enhance your ability to log and trend data – Today’s building management systems have more memory available than ever before.
 More memory increases the system’s ability to compile more data.
 Better analysis of data allows hospital officials to offer regulators complete and detailed reports surrounding both the rate of air changes in rooms and the rate of energy consumption.
 Data analytics tools also help facilities staff to work with trending data in order to optimize building performance through data-driven system adjustments.

-- Engineer spaces to enable both positive and negative pressures – Following up on the Six Steps Hospital Facilities Can Take to Reduce the Risk of Spreading Infectious Disease blog from Chris Roberts, Global Solution Architect for Healthcare at Schneider Electric, I thought I would share some more information.
+- Engineer spaces to allow both positive and negative pressures – Following up on the Six Steps Hospital Facilities Can Take to Reduce the Risk of Spreading Infectious Disease blog from Chris Roberts, Global Solution Architect for Healthcare at Schneider Electric, I thought I would share some more information.
 In some hospital rooms, positive air pressure (new air coming in) is a strict requirement.
 In an operating suite, for example, when an operation is occurring, up to 24 air changes per hour are required.
 Thus, every three minutes, all the air in the room must be completely turned over.
 In other hospital rooms, negative air pressure is required.
 Consider rooms that house soiled garments, scrubs, and devices that were used in surgery.
 Those are rooms that should be kept at a negative air pressure (no air leaves the room and enters nearby rooms).
 Precision ventilation systems operating without defect are required to maintain such positive and negative air flow conditions.

 - Perform regular maintenance – As fresh air comes in from outside of the building, it is mixed and screened for contaminants.
 Then that air makes its way through duct work, moving across coils for heating, cooling, and humidification, through a series of filters, and then into the spaces where patients and staff reside.
 At the same time, inside air is removed and replaced with the new incoming air.
 Without proper preventative maintenance of these air distribution systems (including regular replacement of filters) building owners invite situations where the risk of airborne mold spores, which contaminate the air supply, increases.